nahue/pr_toolbox_python/README.md

 4. **Generate Description**: Click "Generate" to fetch PR data and create an AI-powered description

 5. **View Results**: The generated description will appear with options to copy, save, or regenerate
+   - **Contributors**: All contributors from PR commits are automatically gathered and displayed
+   - **AI Description**: Includes a dedicated contributors section with contribution counts

 ## API Endpoints